NoetherCharges/Lumos/README.md

 - **Better Directivity**: Horn antennas provide good directivity, making them ideal for capturing signals from specific sky regions.

 ### How to Select Dimensions of a Horn Antenna
 The electrodynamics of the pyramidal horn antenna is analyzed using concepts from Antenna Theory by Constantine A. Balanis.
-For a detailed explanation, including the procedure to optimize the antenna's directivity, refer to the accompanying theory [pdf]((./path/to/horn_antenna_design.pdf)).
-The pdf also includes the iterative algorithm used to determine the aperture lengths, along with the corresponding Python [code]((./path/to/horn_antenna_design.pdf)).
+For a detailed explanation, including the procedure to optimize the antenna's directivity, refer to the section Design Procedure in the 13th chapter on Horn Antennas.
+The corresponding Python [code]((./path/to/horn_antenna_design.pdf)) with the iterative algorithm used to determine the aperture lengths is also given.

-add photo of dimensions, horn, radiation pattern

 | ![Radiation pattern 1](images/radpattern1.jpg) | ![Radiation pattern 2](images/radpattern2.jpg) |
 |:---:|:---:|

-images/radiation pattern 1.jpg

 1. **Operating Frequency (\(f\))**: The frequency of the signal to be observed dictates the wavelength (\(\lambda\)) and, consequently, the dimensions of the antenna.
 2. **Aperture Dimensions (\(a\) and \(b\))**: These control the gain and beamwidth of the antenna.
 Larger apertures yield higher gain but narrower beamwidth.